cyberseihis/bnnprint/write/theory.md

 intermediate size teacher assistant network gets the teacher's answers distilled into it and subsequently distills them to the student.

+- Quantization is the process of reducing the numerical precision of values in the model.
+Networks are typically using 32 bit floating point numbers during training[x22].
+The most common quantization targets for those are either 8-bit or 4-bit integers.
+In many cases the network does not utilise this level of precision to it's full extend.
+Reducing the precision in these cases can relieve the computational burden associated with negligible accuracy sacrifices.
+  It has been in use since the early 90s.
+At first reducing the memory requirements of weights was done by clustering their values and sharing them.
+Quantization-aware training, in which the full precision network is finetuned of retrained into the reduced form succeeded quantizing the network only after the training process is completed.

 \newpage

 [x1] Eloïse Bihar, Timothée Roberts, Mohamed Saadaoui, Thierry Hervé,